History of Lancaster (Forton) services

 See also: The Pennine Tower

-Top Rank's plan came "consistently highly" rated by all the experts it was passed between.
-It showed a restaurant and a self-service café on the west side, the restaurant being at the top of a 96ft (29m) tower.
+Their plan was for a restaurant and a self-service café on the west side, the restaurant being at the top of a 96ft (29m) tower.
 At the top of the tower was a sun terrace ("a roof with glass walls"), which they had described but hadn't included any suggestions for how it could be used, adding that maybe it could form an observation platform or serve tea.
-It was designed to allow an additional storey to be built for the restaurant.
+It was designed to be turned into another storey, one day putting the restaurant on two levels.

 Granada's team to the Ministry, 1963.